Welcome to our Frequently Asked Questions (FAQs) page.

 Tickets bought in advance can be used on any single day i.e. any one of the four days (Thursday to Sunday).
 Tickets are valid for one Show day only.

-Advance Tickets can be purchased online until midnight on Wednesday 20th June 2018 and will be sent electronically for you to print at home.
+Advance Tickets can be purchased online until 5pm on Wednesday 19th June 2019 and will be sent electronically.